 solemn monarchs of the forest, hung from their crowns to the ground with a drooping regalia of grape-vines.

-the quality of being magnificent or splendid or grand
+the quality of being magnificent or splendid

 They were jubilant with vanity over their new

 grandeur and the illustrious trouble they were making.

 And he also put into the hat certain schoolboy treasures of almost

 inestimable value -- among them a lump of chalk, an India-rubber ball, three fishhooks, and one of that kind of marbles known as a "sure 'nough crystal."

 bereaved women flung themselves into each other's arms and had a good, consoling cry, and then parted.

 narrate or give a detailed account of